ANSWER VAULT - WEEK THREE

 Q.Week 2 question.
 I would like to get into corporate video and assume that a production house would be a good target for a client.
 Since corporate videos are used internally, so I wouldn't have seen the production houses work, what’s a good intro if I don't have a referral?

 A. When researching production houses in week 3, you’ll find pieces of their portfolio on their website, that you can use as compliment material.

-Q.If while researching, you are finding things within your 250 mile radius or beyond radius, can you still log them in the PCL or should I skip over it for now?
+Q.If while researching, you are finding things outside the local area, can you still log them in the PCL or should I skip over it for now?

 Q.If I can’t find a direct email to the person I want to get to, is it ok to put FTAO and their name in the subject?
 (For the attention of :-))

 A. First use the cold call for direct contact pre-writen template to find out if you can get that person's email and name.
 Usually you can.
 Then add that info ito your PCL.
 If you can't get that info no matter how hard you try, then make it work for you.
 Some have used the subject line: For the attention of (their name).
 Some have just written Dear (name of company).
 What feels best for you?
 Make it work for you.

 Q.So often in my niche, no-one in the big corporation’s know who I’m trying to find.